Kourtney Kardashian Dubbed The Hottest Sister In Bathroom Sink Pic With No Pants

 Kourtney’s photo showed her in a fairly pared-down way.
 The mother of three was photographed from behind as she sat in a bathroom sink while fixing her hair in front of a mirror.
 Kourtney wasn’t rocking one of her plunging evening gowns or itty-bitty bikinis.
 Rather, the star appeared in the most casual look ever.
-Kourtney was sitting with her legs folded in nothing but a t-shirt, with fans seeing the star’s shapely and slim thighs.
+Kourtney was sitting with her legs folded in nothing but a T-shirt, with fans seeing the star’s shapely and slim thighs.

 Kourtney looked straight ahead of her as she collected up her long brown hair, with discreet makeup accentuating her pretty features.
-A caption from the star was out to announce a new collaboration from her April-launched Poosh lifestyle brand, with fans encouraged to keep their eyes peeled for the end of this month.
+A caption from the star announced a new collaboration from her April-launched Poosh lifestyle brand.
+Fans were encouraged to keep their eyes peeled for the end of this month.

-Yes, there were replies about Poosh, but the comments section to today’s post seemed to be all about Kourtney.
-In short, it looked like viewers to this image were dubbing the eldest Kardashian as the hottest of her siblings.
+There were replies about Poosh, but the comments section on Friday’s post seemed to be all about Kourtney.
+Viewers of this image were dubbing the eldest Kardashian as the hottest of her siblings.

 “The oldest and youngest-looking Kardashian,” one fan wrote.

-Another straight-up called Kourtney the most attractive of her sisters.
+Another called Kourtney the most attractive out of all her sisters.

 “My favorite k,” a user wrote.

-“You are the only reason I watch KUWTK” was another comment.
+“You are the only reason I watch KUWTK,” was another comment.

 “Definitely my favorite sister,” one user told the star.

-Plenty more comments along those lines came in, with it definitely appearing that a relatively simple shot had done it for this girl’s fans.
+Plenty more comments along those lines came in.
+It definitely appeared that a relatively simple shot had done it for this girl’s fans.

 Kourtney does seem to be the rising underdog in this famous family.
-Once very much lower-profile, Kourtney seems to have picked up speed on the fame front of late, with this star now seeing herself rise – once upon a time, it was only about sisters Kim and now-mogul Kylie.
+Once very much lower-profile, Kourtney seems to have picked up speed on the fame front of late, with this star now seeing herself rise.
+Once upon a time, it was only about sisters Kim and now-mogul Kylie.
 Of course, sisters Kendall Jenner and Khloe Kardashian have their fame, but Kourtney wasn’t quite there for some time.

 Kourtney’s update also proved popular overall, racking up over 121,000 likes in just one hour.
-Fans wishing to see more of Kourtney should follow her Instagram.
+Fans who wish to see more of Kourtney should follow her Instagram.